TDiR: Transformer based Diffusion for Image Restoration Tasks: Literature Review

-In the context of computer vision, non-generative methods have demonstrated notable performance in addressing a variety of high-level vision tasks.
-Nonetheless, their effectiveness in addressing challenges associated with image reconstruction, particularly underwater image reconstruction, does not align with their success in high-level vision tasks.
-Low-level vision tasks encompass intricate types of image degradation that can significantly hinder these models' capacity to attain accurate and high-quality visual restoration.
-The degradation observed in underwater imagery exhibits considerable variability due to lighting conditions, water clarity, and suspended particles, resulting in a scenario wherein a single clear image may plausibly originate from numerous degraded sources.
+In computer vision, non-generative methods have demonstrated strong performance across a variety of high-level vision tasks.
+Nonetheless, their effectiveness in addressing challenges in image reconstruction, particularly underwater image reconstruction, does not align with their success on high-level vision tasks.
+Low-level vision tasks encompass complex forms of image degradation that can significantly hinder these models' ability to achieve accurate, high-quality visual restoration.
+The degradation observed in underwater imagery varies considerably with lighting conditions, water clarity, and suspended particles, suggesting that a single clear image may originate from multiple degraded sources.

-Generative models are particularly effective in this context due to their ability to generate images from inputs that have undergone substantial degradation.
+Generative models are particularly effective in this context because they can generate images from inputs that have undergone substantial degradation.
 Their success primarily arises from their capability to navigate multimodal distributions.
 This proficiency is imperative for image reconstruction tasks, where the desired outcome may correspond to multiple potential degraded states.
 Implementations of these methods have yielded promising results~\cite{NewGAN, NewGAN2}.
 Diffusion models~\cite{DD1, DD2, DD3}, a subclass of generative models, have demonstrated encouraging outcomes in image generation tasks.
 In contrast to traditional approaches, which may fail to fully capture the diversity of degradation modes present in underwater imagery, diffusion models excel at navigating these complex, multimodal distributions.
-This allows for a more nuanced restoration of underwater images that closely reflects the real-world variability of these challenging environments.
+This enables a more nuanced restoration of underwater images that more closely reflects the real-world variability of these challenging environments.